chatswithjc/godisgood/content/en/docs/book/true-wealth.md

 ### Contentment

 **"I’ve LEARNED by now to be quite CONTENT whatever my circumstances.
 I’m just as happy with little as with much, with much as with little.
 I’ve found the recipe for being happy whether full or hungry, hands full or hands empty.
-Whatever I have, wherever I am, I can make it through anything in the One who makes me who I am."** Philippians 4: 11 (The Message)
+Whatever I have, wherever I am, I can make it through anything in the One who makes me who I am."** Philippians 4:11

 For Paul to write that he was content in every situation is truly amazing.
 At the time of this writing, **he was in jail** in Rome.
 Charged with sedition, treason, and other serious crimes, he had appealed to the highest court: Caesar himself.
 Without other legal recourse and friends in high places, he had to wait for his case to be heard.
 It seems as if Paul had the right to be an impatient and unhappy person.
 Instead, he wrote to the Philippians to say that he had **LEARNED** to be content.